WebAssembly/component-model/design/mvp/WIT.md

 ```

 As syntactic sugar, resource statements can also declare any number of
-*methods*, which are functions that implicitly takes a `self` borrowed handle
+*methods*, which are functions that implicitly take a `self` parameter that is
-parameter.
+a handle.
 A resource statement can also contain any number of *static
 functions*, which do not have an implicit `self` parameter but are meant to be
 lexically nested in the scope of the resource type.
 Lastly, a resource
 statement can contain at most one *constructor* function, which is syntactic